 Every fall, BYU Religious Education hosts the annual Sidney B. Sperry Symposium.
 Since 1973, the Sidney B. Sperry Symposium at BYU has become one of the premier venues for Latter-day Saint religious study.
 Today's Sperry Symposium influences thousands through seminars and publications.
 The symposium originated to encourage faith-based religious scholarship on Latter-day Saint topics.
 The published collection of papers from the Sperry Symposium represents the work of more than 275 authors producing more than 600 articles.

-2020 Sidney B. Sperry Symposium
+2021 Sidney B. Sperry Symposium

 - Admission is free.
-No registration required.
+No registration is required.